The AP Interview: New Pakistani FM seeks better ties with US

 Bhutto Zardari said the more the humanitarian crisis is alleviated and the economy is saved from collapse, “the more likely we are to succeed in our pursuit for women’s rights and the more likely we are to succeed in our efforts against terrorism.”

 He said his focus in talks with Blinken was on increasing trade, particularly in agriculture, information technology and energy.
-He said he is looking forward to working with the U.S. on an initiative to empower women and women entrepreneurs.
+He said he is looking forward to working with the U.S. on an initiative to empower women, including women entrepreneurs.

 On economic, defense and military coordination, “if we continue to engage, then we can move forward in a more positive direction,” Bhutto Zardari said.

-Asked about Khan’s anti-U.S. rhetoric, Bhutto Zardari dismissed his accusation of American collusion behind his ouster.
-He called it a “fanciful conspiracy theory based on a big lie” to explain away his removal.
+Asked about Khan’s anti-U.S. rhetoric, Bhutto Zardari dismissed the ex-premier’s accusation of American collusion, calling it a “fanciful conspiracy theory based on a big lie” to explain his removal.

 “I am particularly anti the politics of hate, division and polarization,” the foreign minister said.
 “If we consistently pursue the politics of `you’re with us or against us,’ whether that’s on an international level or a domestic level, I don’t believe it serves the interests of the people of Pakistan.”

-He said he believes Pakistanis understand their country needs to engage with the United States and all countries to become democratic and progress economically.
+He said he believes Pakistanis understand their country needs to engage with the U.S. and all countries, in order to become democratic and progress economically.

 Biden will meet Indian Prime Minister Narendra Modi and the leaders of Australia and Japan at a summit in Tokyo on May 24 of the so-called Quad, an Indo-Pacific alliance which China sees as an attempt to contain its economic growth and influence.

-Pakistan has a very close economic and military relationship with neighboring China.
-Bhutto Zardari said he didn’t think the growing relationship with the United States would hurt its ties to Beijing.
+Pakistan has a very close economic and military relationship with neighboring China, where Bhutto Zardari is heading to on Saturday.
+He told the AP he didn’t think the growing relationship with the U.S. would hurt its ties to Beijing.

 Pakistan has abstained on U.N.
 General Assembly resolutions condemning Russia’s invasion of Ukraine and withdrawal of its troops.
 Bhutto Zardari said Pakistan used to rely a lot on Ukrainian wheat and fertilizer and has been affected by rising food prices and calls for diplomacy to end the war.

-Bhutto Zardari recalled the legacy of his mother and grandfather, Zulfikar Ali Bhutto, who led Pakistan in the 1970s and was overthrown and executed by the military.
+The daughter of Pakistan’s first democratically elected prime minister, Zulfikar Ali Bhutto, who led Pakistan in the 1970s and was overthrown and executed by the military, Benazir Bhutto was Pakistan’s first woman premier and twice served as head of government.

+At the time of her assassination, she was rallying in a third bid for premiership.
+Bhutto Zardari’s life in politics was also shaped by his father, Asif Ali Zardari, who served as Pakistan’s president from 2008 to 2013.

+In the interview with the AP, Bhutto Zardari recalled the legacy of his mother and grandfather.
 He called them “towering figures on the world stage,” and said he feels “the burden of history.”

 “What motivates and drives me is the pursuit of their unfulfilled mission,” he said.
 “I hope that we live up to the expectations of the people of Pakistan” who have longed for true democracy and struggled for their economic, political and human rights.